docentYT/openstreetmap-ng/Contributing:-Getting-Started.md

 The first time you run `nix-shell`, it will take a little longer than usual.
 This is because it's downloading and setting up all the necessary packages and tools for the project.
 But don't worry, future launches will be much faster!

 **Important!** Once you are inside the development shell, you can start your preferred code editor **from within it**.
 This step ensures that your editor will have access to the same Nix environment.
 Otherwise you will face various file and connection errors.
-For example:

 ```sh
 # Visual Studio Code: